rwoll/CS051Proposal/SANDBOXING.md

   3. Set that team to have Push/Pull permissions.
   4. Add the student to that team.
   5. Give that team access to the corresponding repository.

+With the aid of `teachers_pet`, these 5 steps are automated.
+A `.csv` file will contain the information of the TAs and professors and another file will contain each students information.
+From these documents, `teachers_pet` hooks into the GitHub API to set up all the permisions and complete the sandboxing process.